bhupendra1122/WiFi-ESP-8266-Interfacing-to-8051.-Bgupta-/README.md

 The file is Encoded.
 you can request a key here bhupendra1122@gmail.com

-Don't worry,
-its free!!
-:)
+Only for,
+INR 150/-

-Thank you,
+Thank you